 FAQ

-Consider factors such as the language’s relevance to your career goals, its applicability to the types of projects you want to work on, and the availability of learning resources and community support.
+In determining which language to acquire, consider its relevance to your career goals, the types of projects you will want to work on with that language, and the resources and community available to aid you in learning.

-Python is often recommended for beginners due to its simple syntax and extensive resources.
-JavaScript is also a good choice if you’re interested in web development.
+Python is often recommended for newbie coders due to its simple syntax and adequate amount of resources.
+JavaScript if you’re a little interested in web development also isn’t a bad idea too.

 Also Read: A Beginner’s Guide to Building Your First Web Application: Step-by-Step